emaxsaun/speed/README.md

 &lt;script type=&quot;text/javascript&quot; src=&quot;speed.js&quot;&gt;&lt;/script&gt;
 </pre>

-The source code is available for this plugin.
+The source code is available for this script.
 There is just a .js file for JavaScript.
 Publishing the JavaScipt can be simply done with any text editor.
 Enjoy~! :)